 In this article we’ll look at the two-layered question of:

 The first layer of the question regarding the importance of managing diversity, and the main reason why cultural diversity doesn’t just happen, is connected to recruitment.
 Incorporating diversity into recruitment is not as straight forward as we might think.
 It is human nature to “play it safe”.
 Equally natural is the tendency to trust people that are more similar to us more than people who are less similar to us.
-We explain the reasons for this in more detail here.

 Successful Diversity doesn't just happen.

 Egbert Schram, CEO Hofstede Insights